Trains to Spain

 On the Atlantic coast, modern TGV Atlantique trains, which run daily from Paris to Irun, have revolutionised travel between the French capital and the Basque region.
 From Irun trains fan out across Spain, with direct services to Madrid, Santiago de Compostela, Burgos, Zaragoza and many other cities.
 There is also an overnight Trenhotel service to Lisbon.

-Rail travellers in Spain benefit from a growing network of dedicated high-speed lines, modern AVE trains and some lovely stations.
+Rail travellers in Spain benefit from a growing network of dedicated high-speed lines, modern AVE trains and some daring modern station architecture.
 Reservations are required for almost all long-distance services and even for many regional routes, so you'll need to book in advance.
 The 'hop on and ride' culture barely exists on Spanish trains.
 The number of tickets on sale is limited to the number of seats on the train.
 At main stations you need to check in and be ready to board the train a few minutes before the advertised departure time.

 Bear in mind that at many stations your luggage will go through a simple security scan, so allow plenty of time.
 This may all sound a hassle, but actually it gives a special ambiance to rail travel in Spain.
 It is civilised, stylish and relaxed.